 Meet with your supervisor or the person designated to be your resource for this activity to discuss the items listed in the evaluation criteria section.

-Complete the following course in TMS:
+Complete the following course located in TMS:

 General Response Training (Web-Based)

+Complete the following courses located in TMS or on the Federal Emergency Management Institute Training Website

+IS-700, An Introduction to the National Incident Management System

+IS-100, An Introduction to the Incident Command System

 DOCUMENTATION: Obtain your supervisor’s signature in the line item for Basic-Level Certification Signature Card Item ISA-6.